Troldkirken: Description

+History

 The barrow has been a protected site since 1809, and was one of the first prehistoric relics to be protected by law in Denmark.
-Today The Historical Museum of Northern Jutland in Aalborg attends the barrow.
+Today the barrow is maintained by The Historical Museum of Northern Jutland in Aalborg.

-Myths
+Name

+The name "Troldkirken" means both Church of the Troll and Church of Sorcery in Danish.

 There are several myths surrounding Troldkirken and its peculiar name.
-One of them states that it appeared when nearby trolls was angered by the noisy church bells in Sønderholm Church.
-They grabbed some huge stones and threw them at the church, but missed.
+One of them states that it appeared when nearby trolls were angered by the noisy church bells in Sønderholm Church.
+They grabbed huge stones and threw them at the church, but missed.
 Another story says that a man once witnessed "the subterraneans" conduct a form of ceremony inside the dolmen.